kubernetes-sigs/kustomize/demos/helloWorld.md

  * _Staging_ enables a risky feature not enabled in production.
  * _Production_ has a higher replica count.
  * Web server greetings from these cluster
-   [instances] will differ from each other.
+   [variants] will differ from each other.

 <!-- @overlayDirectories @test -->
 ```